CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-05-06-not-fast-mod.md

 baseMod/1024/224    branch-misses    0.11% of all branches
 ```

-And here are the results for `fastMod`.
+Nothing surprising here.
+The inner-loop of `baseMod` always does the same thing, so the branch predictor has almost (if not 0) miss-predictions.
+Here are the results for `fastMod`.

 ```
 fastMod/16/32       branch-misses    0.00% of all branches